Life may come at you fast, but the concept of a slow and steady retirement is picking up speed.

 Essentially, the closer you get to retiring,* the fewer hours you can elect to work, allowing you to keep your benefits and an adjusted income.
 This approach provides flexibility with security and leverages the expertise of an experienced workforce as more than 50% of Americans still view retirement as their top financial goal, according to our Empowering Americaʼs Financial JourneyTM report.

-Not sure when it call it quits?
+Not sure at what age to call it quits?
 There are many factors that can influence your decision.

 Paddle up